VegaDeftwing/OpGuidesHugoSrc/content/Music/effects.md

 **With that out of the way, feel free to dive into the list of effects!**

+# What order should my effects be in?

 # Neat tricks with effects

 [My first WET / DRY / WET Guitar Pedal Rig (YouTube, Mark Johnston)](https://www.youtube.com/watch?v=uptuRNXR0Mw)